michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## DearImgui works, now what?

+I may have been a little overzealous in making my tokenizer routines.
+It will probably be useful when I need to go and make special syntax for defining types, but for parsing values at the CLI prompt, I probably should have just parsed json.

+Reason I say this, is because although I can do numbers and strings well enough in the CLI, now I want to be able to test with objects, and that's not a thing that I can just immediately do super easily.

+Now that I've got the dearimgui demo running, I want to run the CLI as a console window in the GUI.

+- [X] Use json.h instead of home-brewed parser for CLI argument parsing

+- [X] Make sure defining objects on the CLI works.

+- [ ] Have a single console window in the GUI window and run the CLI in it.

 ## Freeing Memory of Hashtable Keys

 Something kinda clicked in my brain today.
 I always found the iterator-heavy C++